 Where to Tube

-You can go tubing on the lower Delaware River pretty much anyplace that you can get in and out of the river from public land.
+But you can go river tubing on the lower Delaware River pretty much anyplace that you can get in and out of the river from public land.
 There are many locations along the Delaware & Raritan Canal State Park where you can access the river; you don’t necessarily need to be at one of the boat launch sites (5 within the park on the New Jersey side.
 Kingwood, Byram, Bull’s Island, Lambertville, Fireman’s Eddy.)
-There are also launch points further north in Frenchtown and Riegelsville.
+There are also launch points further north in Frenchtown and Riegelsville where you can go Delaware River Tubing.
 See the Delware River Waterways map for further details.
 Be aware of the wing dam between Lambertville and Fireman’s Eddy and the wing dam just south of Byram.
 You will need to portage over or around these.

 From Big Bear Gear, you can start at Fireman’s Eddy, across the road, and float to Washington’s Crossing State Park.

-Bike & Paddle Adventure.
-It's easy to combine a bike and tubing outing.
+Bike & Tube Adventure.
+It's easy to combine a bike and river tubing outing.